kgrid/kgrid.github.io/getting-started/index.md

 If you are for integrating, maintianing and/or admistrating the activator or library the following guides will be useful
 *  [Deploying KGrid Activator](http://kgrid.org/kgrid-activator)

-:pencil: Information about developing and building the activator component can be found @ KGrid Activator in [GitHub](https://github.com/kgrid/kgrid-activator)
+Information about developing and building the activator component can be found @ KGrid Activator in [GitHub](https://github.com/kgrid/kgrid-activator)

 ### KGrid Core Platform Developer